oscie57/tiktok-voice/readme.md

 If you like this project, feel free to support me via [buymeacoffee](https://buymeacoffee.com/oscie)!

+## NOTICE - TENOR AND ALTO
+You may have noticed that there are 2 new voices on the TikTok platform as of yesterday, named `Tenor` and `Alto`.
+I haven't looked into them just yet but I will try to at another point.
+Due to the fact that the voices 'sing', it might require more work, so I cannot promise it to be supported soon.
+On another note, the Narrator voice has not been added, and we are working on finding it shortly.
+Finally, **we need your help**!
+There are so many more voices on the TikTok platform that we don't know about!
+Please let us know if you find one either via the Voices issue or the Discord server!

 ## Usage

 To use this, you need Python 3.8+ and all of the required packages installed.